J0K3R-Joel/BotBall_Library/doc/Introduction.md

 ![](./img/Compiling.png)

 **HINT**: a very common error in python (at least in the KISS IDE) is the `TabError` or `inconsistent use of tabs`.
 This is because the KISS IDE distinguishes between using 4 spaces or one tab.
 Normally this does not matter but unfortunately in the KISS IDE it does.

+**HINT**: before switching files, make sure that you compiled / safe the file in which you just coded / edited the program.
+This is because your changed would otherwise be overwritten with the original / last safe of the file.

 ---